 - " Return on Equity (ROE): calculated as Net Income divided by Shareholder's Equity.
 The higher the value of the ratio, the higher the rank to be assigned. - " Financial Health: calculated as Total Debt divided by the sum of Shareholder's Equity and Total Debt.
-The lower the value of the ratio, the higher the rank to be assigned. - " Cash-Flow Generation Ability: - For Financial stocks (Effective up until September 2020 review, as identified by ICB Industry Code 8000.
-Effective up until September 2020 review, as identified by ICB Industry Codes 30 and 35): calculated as Net Cash-Flows from Operating Activities divided by Total Assets.
+The lower the value of the ratio, the higher the rank to be assigned. - " Cash-Flow Generation Ability: - For Financial stocks (identified by ICB Industry Code 8000): calculated as Net Cash-Flows from Operating Activities divided by Total Assets.
 The higher the value of the ratio, the higher the rank. - For industrial stocks (all stocks excluding Financials): calculated as Net Cash-Flows from Operating Activities divided by the sum of Net Property, Plant and Equipment, Inventories and Accounts Receivables.
-The higher the value of the ratio, the higher the rank The percentile ranks from each group (financials / non-financials) form the final - Cash-Flow Generation Ability rank. - " Business Stability: calculated as the standard deviation of Net Income over the last five years divided by Shareholder's Equity.
+The higher the value of the ratio, the higher the rank - The percentile ranks from each group (financials / non-financials) form the final Cash-Flow Generation Ability rank. - Business Stability: calculated as the standard deviation of Net Income over the last five years divided by Shareholder's Equity.
 The lower the value of the ratio, the higher the rank assigned.
 In order to calculate this ratio, Net Income data for at least three out of five periods should be available.